the-turing-way/the-turing-way/workshops/book-dash/book-dash-nov20-report.md

 They also contribute to enhancing the project by improving the ways we work in the community and take lead on accomplishing different tasks or subprojects.

 In the past, we have organised 1-1.5 day long Book Dash events in person or partially remote.
-However, with the COVID-19 pandemic situation this year, we moved the November's Book Dash online and designed them with multiple short co-working sessions spread over 5 days for flexible participation by members in different time zones.
+However, with the COVID-19 pandemic situation this year, we moved November's Book Dash online and designed them with multiple short co-working sessions spread over 5 days for flexible participation by members in different time zones.

 ## Table of Content